Amazon AWS, Microsoft Azure, or Google Cloud – What Cloud Platform Should I Consider for My Next SaaS App?

 However, this cost could be different if you combine it with offers that are offered by different incubators.
 Technology Rivers offers cloud credits to its customers.

-Conclusion: What’s the Best Cloud for SaaS Businesses
+Final Verdict: Best Cloud Platform for SaaS Hosting

 After all, the preferred cloud vendor will still depend on the budget and business requirements.
 Azure will be best for companies that heavily rely on Microsoft products.
 AWS offers the widest selection of cloud services, and it has a global reach.
 GCP has flexible pricing models and is great for companies that use web-based applications.

-However, if we were to choose only one cloud provider for cloud development projects, then we would personally recommend the Amazon Web Service for SaaS.
+However, if we were to choose only one cloud provider for cloud development projects, then we would personally recommend Amazon Web Services for SaaS.

 When it comes to cloud services, AWS is the proverbial 800-pound gorilla.
 Few might even remember that Amazon.com was once an online bookstore.
 In developing AWS, the company is credited with also developing the entire concept of cloud computing as an industry.
-AWS has a 33% market share, whereas Azure owns about 16% and Google 8%.
+As of late 2024, AWS maintains a leading 31% market share in cloud infrastructure, followed by Microsoft Azure at 24%, and Google Cloud at 12%, according to Synergy Research Group.

 AWS was an early pioneer in the cloud computing space and continues to lead innovation.
 In particular, serverless functions are another area where AWS recently blazed trails with AWS Lambda.